bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 #### Exact accuracy by number of repeats

-For most STR analyses, we care more about large expansions than about variants that add or subtract a few repeats relative to the reference genome.
+For most STR analyses, we care more about large expansions than about variants that only add or subtract a few repeats.
 However, as we saw [previously](https://github.com/bw2/bw2.github.io/blob/master/2022-05-06-STR-truth-set.md#results), the overwhelming majority of STR variants in the truth set only differ from the reference genome by 1 or 2 repeats, which means that the simple accuracy metric above is dominated by variants we don't care as much about.
 To improve on this, we can look at how accuracy varies across different true allele size bins at 40x genome coverage:

 <div align="center"><img src="https://user-images.githubusercontent.com/6240170/210284643-9e99df88-3e18-4937-b12a-530dedfa0965.png" width=800></div>